andrewchungxam/ThoughtsAndPrayersThree/README.md

 # ThoughtsAndPrayersThree
-Thoughts and Prayers done with MVVM and CosmosDB
+Thoughts and Prayers mobile application done with Xamarin.Forms, MVVM and CosmosDB

 This Xamarin Forms project will be split into distict parts that will build on top of each other.